Santosh2611/Heart-Disease-Prediction-Using-Machine-Learning/README.md

 The system will consist of multiple features, including an input clinical data section, ROC curve display section, and prediction performance display section (execute time, accuracy, sensitivity, specificity, and predict result).
 The paper also discusses the pre-processing methods, classifier performances, and evaluation metrics.
 We have investigated the accuracy levels of various machine learning techniques such as Support Vector Machines (SVM), K-Nearest Neighbour (KNN), Naïve Bayes, and Decision Trees (DT).

-In the result section, the visualized data shows that the prediction is accurate.
 The system developed in this study proves to be a novel approach that can be used in the classification of heart disease.